ArtemisEntrei/Snake-Game/README.md

 - Feel free to reach out with ideas!
 I'd love to explore new features.
 - Fork the project and make it your own!
 - You can use pyinstaller to turn this game into an executable (.exe) or app for Windows, macOS, Linux, etc. I wanted to keep the code readable and easy to modify.

+ Updates
+~1.1 -> ~1.3
+- Added milestones for games played.
+Players will be rewarded at games played milestones with unique skins (More infor in statistics page on main menu).
+- Added a skin for the snakes head to easily distinguish it between body.
+- Refined color logic for game optimization.